alexalexyang/nc-assignment/README.md

 ### Local Fermyon app instance

 - Set up a Redis account [here](https://redis.io/)
+  - You can also use a Docker image or otherwise set up locally.
+I've not provided a Dockerfile due to time constraints.

 - Set up a Redis DB
   - Free tier available